Code-Institute-Submissions/roy-finch-interactive-webpage_AprResub/Update.md

 I have noticed an issue with the draw function where the nodes are in the color of the terrain and this needs to be changed to a color with a higher visibility.
 I am trying to set the color to a hsl(0, 0%, 0%) which is a black negative color.
 I want to after the user has placed there dig attempts I then want to display them on the map.
 Whilst they are displayed I want the user to try and complete a sequence to do a successful dig.
 I will now create the funtion to create random requences.
 I have successfully added a sequence randomised function and also an array similarity tester which will return a percentage of how similar those two arrays where.
 Now I will begin to make it remove and add items to the inventory depending on how well they complete this sequence recall.
+I have now made a function that checks that the location of the mouse is within an array, and gives the user an item depending on whether that item is on a point of interest.
+Also updated the menus and create a message that will be displayed on the inventory screen if the player has no items in their inventory.
+Also will create a unique message for the museum to display they have nothing to process.
+I have added the data sheets for this game.
+There are different biomes, rarities to items and now also the ability to find locations on the map that give you better items than if you select a part of the terrain which was not a point of interest.
+I ave ran into an issue with the sequence finalising...